Search

 How to get someone to go to rehab when they refuse to embrace the idea could start with an intervention.
 Along with other friends and family, you will confront your loved one – possibly with the help of a professional interventionist – with the aim of getting them into rehab.

 In many states, California included, you could petition the court for involuntary commitment to addiction treatment so your loved one gets the help they need.
-This is not a seamless process and is by no means guaranteed, but it remains an option of last resort.
+This is not a seamless process and is by no means guaranteed, but involuntary treatment remains an option of last resort.
+Take some time to learn about the involuntary commitment laws in your state as they differ from region to region and determine if you can force someone into rehab, as it may be the only way to get the treatment process started.

 Addiction Treatment at Renaissance Recovery

-Choose from drug and alcohol addiction treatment at the following levels of intensity for your family member at Renaissance Recovery Center in Orange County:
+Choose from drug and alcohol rehab options at the following levels of intensity for your family member at Renaissance Recovery:

 • Supervised medical detox program